Public Records Requests

 How long will it take for my request to be answered?

-If the request cannot be filled within three (3) working days, APS will extend it to ten (10) working days from date of receipt.
-The requester will be notified if this is the case.
+If the request cannot be filled within three (3) working days, the department will extend the response timeline to ten (10) working days from date of receipt.

 Is there a cost?